 Many of my fellow activists also perpetuate anti-Semitism by dismissing Jews of color, especially the Mizrahi and SephardiLike, say, the Sephardic Benjamin Disraeli, Queen Victoria’s favorite Prime Minister of Color …

-Okay … My guess is that this hummus argument about why Jews shouldn’t be lumped in with whites as the Bad Guys is the kind of overly subtle argument that nice white gentiles will nod along to, but the Diverse not so much.
+majority of Israel’s Jewish population, descendants of refugees from Southwest Asia and North Africa.
+Ignoring the expulsion of 850,000 Mizrahi and Sephardi Jews from Arab and Muslim countries from 1948 to the early 1970s allows students to portray all Israelis as white and European and get away with making a “progressive” case for dismantling the Jewish state.Okay … My guess is that this hummus argument about why Jews shouldn’t be lumped in with whites as the Bad Guys is the kind of overly subtle argument that nice white gentiles will nod along to, but the Diverse not so much.

 Is it really too much to ask American Jews to figure out that American white gentiles are your best friends in the whole world, and that the Diverse don’t see you as Fellow Victims?
 Instead, the Diverse see Jews, to the limited extent that the Diverse can distinguish Jews from other whites in general, as a particularly wealthy and powerful subdivision of the white people they are instructed over and over by American elite society to dislike.
 [Comment at Unz.com]